AlwynBarry/SimplePrayerDiary/readme.txt

 * Install the plugin through the admin page "Plugins".
 * Alternatively, unpack and upload the contents of the zipfile to your '/wp-content/plugins/' directory.
 * Activate the plugin through the 'Plugins' menu in WordPress.
-* Place the shortcode '[simple_prayer_diary]' in a page.
+* Place the shortcode '[simple_prayer_diary]' or '[simple_prayer_month_diary]' in a page.
-* Add Events through the admin menu.
+* Add new Prayer Items through the Quick Add in the admin menu.

-= How to add events and format them =
+= How to add Prayer Items and format them =

-Although the item itself is dated, that date is to do with when it is no longer visibile.
-So, to date the prayer item use the title field to add the month and day (this will soon be done for you automatically).
+The prayer item is dated using the date in the Quick Add meta box.
+This is used for the title field and the publish date for the Prayer Item.
 Use the content field for the prayer reminder details.
 You can make this as complex or as simple as you wish.
+You can optionally add a category for each Prayer Item (managed through the Categories entry in the Prayer Items Admin menu).

-In the publishing box set the date to the end date and end time of the prayer item - the diary only lists future prayer items, with all past prayer items hidden.
+IMPORTANT: If you are re-using or editing an old prayer item, you will have to keep the Title and Publish Date in sync - this is only set automatically when you use the Quick Edit entry form when initially creating the Prayer Item.
+In the Title and Publishing date set the date to the end date and end time of the prayer item.

 = License =

 The plugin itself is released under the GNU General Public License.
-A copy of this license can be found at the license homepage or in the super-simple-event-calendar.php file at the top.
+A copy of this license can be found at the license homepage or in the simple-prayer-diary.php file at the top.

 == Frequently Asked Questions ==